 Discussion

-In July 2006, ECC adopted CEPT Report 014 [16] in response to a European Commission (EC) Mandate to develop a strategy to improve the effectiveness and flexibility of spectrum availability for Short Range Devices (SRDs).
-In order to take full benefits from this work, ECCWGFM tasked the SRD/MG to review the Recommendations contained in CEPT Report 014 [16] and to identify practical steps to implement them.

-The Report developed in response to this task was approved by ECC WG FM at its meeting in Brussels in May 2008 as the “Plan for the implementation of SRD strategy given in the CEPT Report 014 [16]”.
-As shown in the summary of this Plan, the periodical review of the technical annex of the EC Decision on SRDs plays an important role for improving the European regulatory framework for SRDs.

 The Guidance from the Commission to CEPT on the fifth update of the SRD Decision again requests CEPT when preparing its response to the permanent mandate to take into account a number of principles which are generally consistent with the approach developed by CEPT for the implementation of the “SRD strategy”.
 It emphasises in particular that “technical parameters in the technical annex of the SRD Decision set the requirements which all short range devices to be used in these bands must at least comply with.
 At the same time practical implementations of these requirements defined via Harmonised European Standards may apply in order to meet the essential requirements defined pursuant article 3 of the R&TTE Directive”.
 Due to the general authorisation regime under which the SRD will operate, results of CEPT sharing studies implemented in spectrum regulation shall also be included in Harmonised European Standards according the ETSI CEPT MoU before entering into force of spectrum regulation.

-CEPT is requested to pay attention to a number of specific issues during the present update, in particular to perform an examination of the "type of short-range device" and the "other usage restrictions" categories in the technical annex in order to widen the scope of the Decision with the least constraining usage conditions, to allow for as much flexibility as possible for manufacturers and users and to remove as many restrictions as possible.
+CEPT has been requested to pay attention to a number of specific issues during the present update, in particular to perform an examination of the "type of short-range device" and the "other usage restrictions" categories in the technical annex in order to widen the scope of the Decision with the least constraining usage conditions, to allow for as much flexibility as possible for manufacturers and users and to remove as many restrictions as possible.

-SRD applications operate in general under the general authorisation regime without individual rights and obligations (also often called license-exemption or license-free conditions).
-They are not a recognised and defined radio service according to the ITU-R radio regulations [10].
+SRD applications operate in general under the general authorisation regime without individual rights and with some obligations (also often called license-exemption or license-free conditions).
+They are not a recognised and defined radio service according to the ITU-R Radio Regulations [10].
 Under article 4.4 of the RR, spectrum for SRD can be implemented by an administration in their frequency utilisation plans under the rule of “no harmful interference and no protection.
 Furthermore, pursuant to Directive 1999/5/EC [29] (the R&TTE Directive), manufacturers should ensure, that all radio equipment under the Directive effectively uses the radio frequency spectrum so as to avoid harmful interference.